UPDATED FOR THE SECOND EDITION!

 Our Blueprint is made up of two complementary pieces:

-These two documents will be supported through additional outreach opportunities like webinars, trainings, and other programming through the remainder of 2023 and early 2024.
+These two documents will be supported through additional outreach opportunities like webinars, trainings, and other programming.
+Check out our Trainings page or contact us at info@climateadvocacylab.org for more information

 Related programming

-Watch the recording from our recent Launch event: Blueprint for a Multiracial, Cross-Class Climate Movement
+Watch the recording from our 2023 launch event: Blueprint for a Multiracial, Cross-Class Climate Movement

 Recordings from our Spring 2024 Blueprint training series